Midwest Taijiquan Open Peaceful Challenge

 Promote Your School

-Wisconsin Tai Chi Academy invites other schools teaching taichiquan to promote their services during the tournament.
+Wisconsin Tai Chi Academy invites other schools teaching taijiquan to promote their services during the tournament.
 A designated area will be offered for schools to have a table with attendants and promotional information.
 Apply to feature your school here.